-yes If operation is restricted to real time runs, emulator features like display/modify memory, display/modify registers, and load, which require the host processor to access emulation memory or utilize the background memory, must be explicitly enabled by a hardware break.
-Hardware breaks can be generated by an analysis ("trace break_on...") command, by the emulation memory controller (access to illegal memory or write to ROM), or from the keyboard by entering "break".
-These features are disabled by the "run" command, and no automatic breaks into the background memory will be performed.
+yes If operation is restricted to real-time runs, emulator features like display/modify memory and display/modify registers, which require the host processor to access emulation memory or utilize the background memory, must be enabled by an explicit break.
+Breaks can be generated by an analysis ("trace break\on...") command, by the emulation memory controller (access to illegal memory or write to ROM), or from the keyboard by entering "break".

+Features that require a break (with the exception of the load command) are disabled by the "run" command, and no automatic breaks into the background memory will be performed.
 The user's system will not experience any pauses or other interference once the "run" command has been entered.